TEST 2: Exhaust Gases Shooting Out Of The Radiator

 Write down the reading and what cylinder it belongs to on a piece of paper (you can use the illustration above to help you identify the cylinder).

 Remove the compression tester and repeat the above steps in the remaining cylinders.

 OK, let's take a look at what your results mean:

 CASE 1: All cylinder compression readings where normal.
-This is the correct test result and it confirms that the head gasket is OK (not burned at a spot between two side-by-side cylinders).
+This is the correct test result and it confirms that the head gaskets are OK (not burned at a spot between two side-by-side cylinders).

 If you still suspect a blown head gasket, go to: TEST 4: Using A Chemical Block Tester (Combustion Leak Tester).

 CASE 2: Two side by side cylinders had 0 PSI compression.
-This engine compression reading confirms that the head gasket is burned thru' at the point between those two cylinders.
-You will need to replace the head gasket.
+This test result confirms that the head gasket is burned thru' at the point between those two cylinders.
+You will need to replace both head gaskets.